-In addition to the basic financial statements and accompanying notes, this report also provides certain required supplementary information, which includes the schedules of the District's proportionate share of the net pension liability and District contributions.
-This other information can be found on page 40 of this report.
+In addition to the basic financial statements and accompanying notes, this report also provides certain required supplementary information, which includes the schedules of the District's proportionate share of the net pension liability/asset - PERS and OPEB RHIA and District contributions.
+This other information can be found on pages 46 through 47 of this report.